 Major businesses and corporations rely on their IT infrastructures to guard company secrets and essential data.
 Because of intense competition, there may be hackers who will try to infiltrate a corporation’s network to gain access to critical information that can be the cause of a company’s failure.
 Therefore, it is essential to make sure that a company’s IT infrastructure is secure and safe from any unwanted hacking.
 This is why penetration testing should be performed.
+Check out Pentest for more information.

 What is Penetration Testing?